Less might be more, but sometimes less is just nothing

 - Dance & performance

-- Part of the programme Distances and proximities
+- Part of the program Distances and proximities

 Less might be more, but sometimes less is just nothing, is a work signed by Bulgarian choreographer Willy Prager and inspired by the disco band Zoom, founded in 1973 in Spain.
 The artist worked with students from the CNDB Academy of Dance and Performance for this project that is located at the intersection of visual art and disco dance culture.